Skip to main content

 Every theme or plugin that goes into the Web Publishing service is reviewed to ensure it meets minimum standards.
 That includes any themes or plugins requested by clients at the Custom/Bulk service level.

-A theme or a plugin is considered “reviewed” when every question of the Theme Assessment Questionnaire or the Plugin Assessment Questionnaire has been completed.
+A theme or a plugin is considered “reviewed” when every question of the Theme Assessment Questionnaire or the Plugin Assessment Questionaire has been completed.
 Based on that review, the OIT Design & Web Services team will make a decision about whether to install the theme or plugin.

 Each questionnaire is divided into five parts: